Hakuba Valley - Happo-one

 About This Resort

-Japan's largest ski resort and host of the 1998 Nagano Olympics downhill events.
-Offers advanced terrain with stunning Northern Alps views.
-Part of Hakuba Valley's 10 interconnected resorts.
+Hakuba Valley's flagship resort and host of the 1998 Nagano Olympics downhill and Super-G events.
+Offers serious advanced terrain with stunning Northern Alps views.
+The Hakuba Valley pass connects 10 area resorts via shuttle bus.

 Location